-Summary for choosing the best backpack for Europe
+Final thoughts on choosing the top backpack for travelling in Europe

-Picking the best backpack for Europe is personal and if you have the opportunity it is best to try the backpack on.
+Picking the most suitable backpack for Europe is personal and if you have the opportunity it is best to try the backpack on.
 If you cannot try it on instore, buy from a reputable source online that allows returns.